About our staff

 Areas accepting Research Students in:

-I am happy to supervise MScR or PhD students working on Roman archaeological topics, ideally those focused on Italy, Asia Minor or North Africa, and/or on Roman architecture, sculpture or the Roman economy.
+I am happy to supervise MScR or PhD students working on Roman and late antique archaeological topics, ideally those focused on Britain, Italy, Asia Minor or North Africa, and/or on building, sculpture or the economy.

-Russell, B. 2013.
+Russell, B. 2013 (paperback 2019).
 The Economics of the Roman Stone Trade.
 Oxford Studies on the Roman Economy.
 Oxford: Oxford University Press.
-Reviews have appeared to date in Antiquity, The American Journal of Archaeology, Archeologia Classica, BMCR, European Journal of Archaeology, The Journal of Roman Archaeology, and The Journal of Roman Studies.

 Mladenović, D. and Russell, B. (eds) 2011.
 TRAC 2010.
 Proceedings of the Twentieth Annual Theoretical Roman Archaeology Conference, Oxford 2010.
 Oxford: Oxbow.